Your responsibilities as a leaseholder, what the council is responsible for, looking after the property and what happens when you come to sell.

 Your lease will allow you to sell your property but you will have to repay some or all of any discount received under the terms of the Right to Buy scheme.

-It is important that your solicitor advises the council's Home Ownership section of the sale of your flat so that the correct apportionment of the current year's service charge can be calculated.
+It is important that your solicitor advises the council's Home Ownership team of the sale of your flat so that the correct apportionment of the current year's service charge can be calculated.

 You will be responsible for paying the service charge due up to, and including, the day before the sale completes.